slds-lmu/lecture_i2dl/exercises/python/templates/08-lab-template.md

     1. Get the body of the downloaded net (accessible over `features` attribute)
     2. Create an extra head.
-    3. Train only the weights of the height.
+    3. Train only the weights of the head.
-    5. Train the complete model.

-We achieve this behavior by defining different optimizers for head and body.
 <!-- #endregion -->

 ```python pycharm={"name": "#%%\n"}